SETH J. HILL

 - Gaudette, Jennifer, Seth J. Hill, Thad Kousser, Mackenzie Lockhart, and Mindy Romero.
 2024.
 "Can Official Messaging on Trust in Elections Break Through Partisan Polarization?"

-British Journal of Political Science Conditional accept. [ Abstract. | Ungated. ] - Lockhart, Mackenzie, Jennifer Gaudette, Seth J. Hill, Thad Kousser, Mindy Romero, and Laura Uribe.
+British Journal of Political Science Forthcoming. [ Abstract. | Ungated. ] - Lockhart, Mackenzie, Jennifer Gaudette, Seth J. Hill, Thad Kousser, Mindy Romero, and Laura Uribe.
 2024.
 "Voters Distrust Delayed Election Results, But a Prebunking Message Inoculates Against Distrust."

-PNAS Nexus Forthcoming. [ Abstract. | Ungated. ] - Hill, Seth J. and Margaret E. Roberts.
+PNAS Nexus [ Abstract. | Link to paper. | Ungated. | Replication archive. ] - Hill, Seth J. and Margaret E. Roberts.
 2023.
 "Acquiescence Bias Inflates Estimates of Conspiratorial Beliefs and Political Misperceptions."

 Political Analysis 31 (4): pp 575-590. [ Abstract. | Link to paper. | Replication archive. ] - Merrolla, Jenn, Zoe Nemerever, Mac Lockhart, Seth J. Hill, Thad Kousser, and Mindy Romero.
 2022.
 "Emotional Reactions to COVID-19 Projections and Consequences for Protective Policies and Personal Behavior."